Healthdirect Free Australian health advice you can count on.

 Key facts

-• You can reduce your chance of having high blood pressure by maintaining a healthy diet, keeping active and avoiding smoking.
+• You can reduce your chance of having high blood pressure by eating a healthy diet without too much salt, keeping active and limiting how much alcohol you drink.

-• Some people will need to take medicine to keep their blood pressure at healthy levels.
+• Some people with high blood pressure need to take medicines to keep their blood pressure at healthy levels.

 What is high blood pressure?